 To learn more about Linda Stein, visit her website lindastein.com.

 Circa.1986 is an installation I created, that reflects an important period in my life.
-In year 1986, I was three years-old, and had been in the United States for about a year.
-Our economic situation changed, because we were surrounded by family and there were more opportunities here versus in Argentina.
+In the year 1986, I was three years old and had been in the United States for about a year.
+Our economic situation changed because we were surrounded by family and there were more opportunities here versus in Argentina.
 I recall shopping with my mother, and her instilling her ideas of femininity within me via fashion.

 The mannequin in this installation is a reflection of myself at that time.
 The clothes on the mannequin are my clothes from that year.
 I was obsessed with this outfit, so much, that the blouse became horribly stained and my mother deemed it unwearable.
 The blouse has a little, frilly, lace collar.
-Similarly, there are a series of Cyanotype prints hanging on the wall of lace collars that resemble the one that blouse.
+Similarly, there are a series of Cyanotype prints hanging on the wall of lace collars that resemble the ones on that blouses.

 I positioned the mannequin, whom I call “little Natali”, to have a questioning stance.
 The idea is that “little Natali” is questioning the ideas of femininity being projected onto her.
 The shadow projected on the wall is also wearing a lace collar.
 This is intentional.
 It took quite a bit of fidgeting with the lighting to get that shadow in the right position with the proper proportions.